HL7/fhir-shorthand/input/pagecontent/reference.md

 In the first expression, `CodeSystem` corresponds to Quantity.system, `code` to Quantity.code, and `display string` to Quantity.unit.

-> **Note:** The ability to assign a coded value or bind a value set to a Quantity is a consequence of FHIR's definition of Quantity *as* a coded data type, rather than *having* a coded data type to represent the units of measure.
+> **Note:** The ability to assign a coded value or bind a value set directly to a Quantity is a consequence of FHIR's definition of Quantity as a coded data type, rather than representing the units of measure using a Coding.

 **Examples:**